takizuka/polaris/polaris.shopify.com/content/content/accessible-and-inclusive-language.md

 ## Anti-racist content

-Depending on your lived experience, words can be harmful or triggering.
+Depending on your lived experience, words can be triggering and harmful.
 Racist language expresses bias towards or against a particular race.
-Anti-racist language is free of bias and promotes inclusion of merchants’ lived experiences.
+Anti-racist language is free of bias and promotes the diversity of merchants’ lived experiences.

 #### Tips